abithaganesan/neonatal-bilirubin-estimation-device/README.md

-# Bilirubin Estimation Device
+# Non-invasive Neonatal Bilirubin Estimation System

+## 🧠 Problem Statement
+Neonatal jaundice is a common condition in newborns caused by elevated bilirubin levels.
+Traditional bilirubin measurement methods are invasive and may cause discomfort.
+This project aims to design a non-invasive system for estimating bilirubin levels using optical sensing and computational processing.

+---

-## Project Overview
+## ⚙️ System Overview
-This project is a non-invasive neonatal jaundice estimation system using optical reflectance sensing.
-It is designed as a biomedical embedded prototype to reduce the need for blood-based bilirubin testing.
+The system captures optical signals from neonatal skin using a sensor setup.
+The signals are processed and analyzed to estimate bilirubin levels.

+---

-## Objective
+## 🏗️ System Architecture
-To estimate bilirubin levels using sensor-based optical frequency analysis and microcontroller processing.

-## Hardware Used
-- Arduino / ESP32
-- Optical sensor module
-- LCD display (16x2)
-- Status LED

-## Working Principle
-- Sensor captures reflected light intensity
+1. Optical sensor captures reflected light
-- Microcontroller reads frequency signal
-- Signal is averaged to reduce noise
-- Calibration mapping converts signal into bilirubin estimate
+2. Arduino processes raw sensor data
+3. Data is transferred for analysis
+4. Algorithm estimates bilirubin level
-- Output is displayed on LCD
+5. Output is displayed

+---

+## 🧰 Technologies Used
+- Arduino Uno (or equivalent microcontroller)
+- Optical Sensor (Photodiode / LED setup)
+- Embedded C (Arduino programming)
+- Python (for processing - if applicable)

+---

+## 📁 Repository Structure
+- hardware/ → Arduino implementation
+- src/ → Future data processing / analysis code
+- README.md → Project documentation

+---

-## Output Classification
+## 📊 Output
-- Normal
-- Mild
-- High Risk
+The system generates estimated bilirubin levels based on sensor readings.

+---

+## 🎯 Objective
+To develop a low-cost, non-invasive screening system for early detection of neonatal jaundice.

+---

-## Note
+## 👩‍💻 Author
-This is a prototype-level system for academic and research demonstration purposes.
+Biomedical Engineering Student